BurkovBA/BurkovBA.github.io/content/blog/2021-12-25-1/index.md

 $W = \begin{pmatrix} w_{charge,1} && w_{charge,2} && ... && w_{charge,256} \\ w_{size,1} && w_{size,2} && ... && w_{size,256} \\\end{pmatrix} = \begin{pmatrix} 0 && 0 && 1 && -1 && ... \\ 0 && 1 && 0 && 0 && ... \end{pmatrix}$

+We shall measure the similarity between queries and keys in the context of this relation as $<q, k> = Softmax(q^TW^T Wk)$.

-Each separate relation like this can be described with a separate projection matrix.
+Each separate relation like this can be described with a separate projection matrix $W_h$.

-Projection matrix, followed by attention, is called *attention head* then.
+Projection matrix, followed by attention mechanism, is called *attention head* then.

 For each head $h$ let us denote matrix of projection onto its representation space $W_h$.
 Suppose that dimensionality of our representation space is 64: